-The Group's strategy is supported by a clear capital allocation framework, which is intended to optimise returns for all stakeholders.
+The Group's strategy is supported by a clear capital allocation framework, which is intended to generate returns for all stakeholders.
 The business benefits from high margins and strong cash generation, which are expected to underpin the following capital priorities (in order of priority):

 - Investment behind the strategy to deliver the targeted organic growth initiatives in combustibles and NGP.
 The Group has also invested in strengthening capabilities, bringing new ways of working to streamline the organisation, improving effectiveness and realising efficiencies.
 Investment decisions are rigorously evaluated and monitored within a more disciplined, returns-focused framework.
 While the strategy is primarily organic, the Group may consider smaller bolt-on M&A opportunities in NGP, together with supporting Logista's strategy to diversify away from tobacco. - A strong and efficient balance sheet to support the Group's investment-grade credit rating.
-As a result of a debt reduction policy, at the end of the Group's financial year to 30 September 2023, the Group's leverage, represented by Adjusted Net Debt divided by Adjusted EBITDA ("Leverage"), was 1.9x, just below its net debt to EBITDA range of 2.0-2.5x.
-The Group expects to broadly maintain this level of gearing and remains committed to maintaining its investment-grade credit rating.
-Management believes that a stronger balance sheet will provide the business with greater flexibility for the future, improving resilience to manage uncertainties and further underscoring the defensive characteristics of the Group's business. - A progressive dividend policy to provide a reliable, consistent cash return to shareholders.
+As a result of a debt reduction policy, at the end of the Group's financial year to 30 September 2024, the Group's leverage, represented by adjusted net debt divided by adjusted EBITDA ("Leverage"), was 1.8x, just below its adjusted net debt to EBITDA range of 2.0-2.5x.
+The Group expects to broadly maintain gearing at the lower end of the 2.0-2.5x range and remains committed to maintaining its investment-grade credit rating.
+Management believes that a strong and efficient balance sheet will provide the business with greater flexibility for the future, improving resilience to manage uncertainties and further underscoring the defensive characteristics of the Group's business. - A progressive dividend policy to provide a reliable, consistent cash return to shareholders.
 The dividend per share is set to grow annually from the current level, taking into account underlying business performance.
-The Group paid two interim dividends of 21.59 pence per share in June and September 2023.
-The board approved a further interim dividend of 51.82 pence per share in November 2023 and will propose a final dividend of 51.82 pence per share, representing a four per cent increase per share (in pence) compared to the prior year and in line with the Group's progressive dividend policy. - Surplus capital returns to shareholders began in October 2022, following the achievement of the Group's target leverage.
-The Group completed an initial buyback of £1 billion during fiscal year 2023 and has announced the next £1.1 billion tranche for fiscal year 2024.
-As a result, together with the dividend, the Group expects that, in total, its capital returns (dividends and share buyback) to shareholders will exceed £2.4 billion for the year ended 30 September 2024.
+The Group paid two interim dividends of 22.45 pence per share in June and September 2024 and a further interim dividend of 54.26 pence per share in December 2024.
+The Board has proposed a final dividend of 54.26 pence per share to be paid in March 2025, bringing the total dividend for the year to 153.42 pence, representing a four and a half per cent increase per share (in pence) compared to the prior year and in line with the Group's progressive dividend policy.
+In October 2024, the Group announced its intention to change the payment profile of its dividend to four equal quarterly payments for fiscal year 2025 onwards, to provide more consistent cash returns to shareholders throughout the year and, during the transitional period of the fiscal year 2025, will result in increased dividend payments of 40.08 pence per share in June and September 2025. - Surplus capital returns to shareholders began in October 2022, following the achievement of the Group's target leverage.
+The Group completed an initial buyback of £1 billion during fiscal year 2023.

+The second buyback programme amounting to £1.1 billion, announced on 5 October 2023, completed on 29 October 2024.
+On 8 October 2024, the Group announced a further £1.25 billion buyback programme, expected to be completed no later than 29 October 2025.
+As a result, together with the dividend, the Group expects that, in total, its capital returns (dividends and share buyback) to shareholders will be approximately £2.8 billion for the year ended 30 September 2025.
 Over time, the Group intends to deliver a material reduction in the capital base, providing an ongoing source of shareholder returns in addition to its progressive dividend policy.